corsairmarks/combined_silfae_revisited/mod/README.md

     * Remove global flag
     * Add compatibility trigger `has_hyenafolk_portraits_revisited_active`
 * 6.0.1 Rename file for correctness with this mod's name
+* 7.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Viverrokan are now part of the Mammalian species class (thanks to changes by Paradox, this is no longer mod-unfriendly)
+    * Update prescripted empire to use the new prescripted ruler class and trait system
+    * Update shared triggers
+    * Integrate underlying game changes

 ## Source Code